MarshallAsch/CI_server/README.md

 # cis3750_CI

-This is the continuous integration server for the [CIS3750 Team gallium server](https://github.com/MarshallAsch/CIS3750_backend)
+This is a configurable Node.js webhook server, it can receive webhooks and update a running server.
+The server is designed to listen for a GitHub webhook push event and will update and reload the production server.

-The server will listen for a github webhook push event and will update and reload the production server.
+This can be configured by adding elements to the integrationFor.json file.